 Authoritative name server scans only the local database to identify a name and the corresponding IP address.
 On the other hand, the recursive name servers search a hierarchy of additional name servers on top of the local database to identify a name and corresponding IP addresses.

 Companies should use different recursive and authoritative name server machines to isolate and separate the roles according to the network’s logical views.
-Also, system administrators require to configure authoritative name servers such that only other authoritative name servers can send DNS updates.
-Since authoritative name servers don’t have caching capabilities, corrupted or fraudulent database entries my have far-reaching impacts.
+Also, system administrators must configure authoritative name servers such that only other authoritative name servers can send DNS updates.
+Since authoritative name servers don’t have caching capabilities, corrupted or fraudulent database entries may have far-reaching impacts.

 7. Use Anycast to enable forwarding routers to redirect DNS queries.

 Using Anycast increases the resiliency of a network since routers become dynamic and flexible to redirect traffic to the available but nearest server.
 If a company disconnects a server from its network, Anycast redirects traffic to the closest accessible server.
-As a result, the strategy increases the surface area of a system, that is, the network part exposed to security threats and attacks, thus mitigating a DDoS attack impact by spreading traffic across various servers.
+As a result, the strategy increases the surface area of a system.
+The network part is exposed to security threats and attacks, thus mitigating a DDoS attack impact by spreading traffic across various servers.